valkey-io/valkey-doc/docs/data-types/strings.md

 There are a number of other commands for operating on strings.
 For example the `GETSET` command sets a key to a new value, returning the old value as the result.
-You can use this command, for example, if you have a system that increments a Redis key using `INCR` every time your web site receives a new visitor.
+You can use this command, for example, if you have a system that increments a Valkey key using `INCR` every time your web site receives a new visitor.
 You may want to collect this information once every hour, without losing a single increment.
 You can `GETSET` the key, assigning it the new value of "0" and reading the